MTH 104. Fundamentals of Algebra and Trigonometry. (2 h)

 MTH 391.
 Senior Seminar Preparation.
 (1 h)

-Independent study or research directed by a faculty advisor by prearrangement with the adviser.
+Independent study or research directed by a faculty advisor by prearrangement with the advisor.

 MTH 392.
 Senior Seminar Presentation.
 (1 h)